Spacedome

 Projectors

-An excellent tool to help with finding the right projetors is the projection calculator from projection central.
-They have a database which contains most available projectors with their specifications.
-In their calculator you can just provide the projector you have in mind and compare that with the diameter or radius of the dome (depending on where you are placing your projectors), the tool will tell you the screen size and amount of light that reaches the surface which you can use to base your choices on.
+An excellent tool to help with finding the right projectors is the projection calculator from projection central.
+They have a database whith most available projectors and their specs.
+In their calculator you can simply lookup projectos and compare them to find one that would fit the size of your dome.

 Mapping